JoaoGuilherme2909/JoaoGuilherme2909/README.md

 🌱 **What I’m interested in**
 - Backend architectures and API design
 - Cloud technologies and DevOps practices
-- Learning NextJS and Astro
+- Learn more about low-level and the Rust programming language 🦀
 - Study and understand more about AI and your capabilities

 ⚡ **A bit more about me**